Tuesday, June 24, 2025

 This blog I wrote a few years back offers some more thoughts on the options we have to navigate the road ahead.
 There might be some nuggets in here for you to ponder on.

-Some of my best friends from college and I were sharing our most favorite song at that particular time and while I was writing that blog, a response came through from one of them mentioning U2's "Love Is Bigger Than Anything In Its Way" which couldn't have been more perfectly timed for what I was writing.
+Some of my best friends from college and I were sharing our most favorite song at that particular time and while I was writing the previous blog post, a response came through from one of them mentioning U2's "Love Is Bigger Than Anything In Its Way" which couldn't have been more perfectly timed for what I was writing.

 My other friend said that his current favorites were both by Cody Jinx . . .
 "Hippies and Cowboys" and "Somewhere in the Middle" . . .
 I laughed and said "So basically songs about the 3 of us?"